-Velina is Veterinary Nurse from Australia and has been living in Kelowna and working at a variety of vet clinics throughout the Okanagan for the last 2 years.
+Velina is a veterinary nurse from Australia and has been living in Kelowna and working at a variety of vet clinics throughout the Okanagan for the last 2 years.

-Velina graduated from Victoria University in Melbourne, Australia with a Veterinary Nursing diploma, certificate in Frontline Management and a certificate in Companion Animal Services.
-She pursued further training in small animal surgery and was a key surgical nurse at Advanced Vetcare.
+Velina graduated from victoria university in Melbourne, Australia with a veterinary nursing diploma, a certificate in frontline management and a certificate in companion animal services.
+She pursued further training in small animal surgery and was a key surgical nurse at advanced vet care.

 Despite her main interest being in orthopedic surgery, Velina has worked in multiple referring departments, including, internal medicine, ICU and emergency, hydrotherapy and physiotherapy and dermatology.

 Previous to working at Advanced Vetcare, Velina has worn many hats including being a phlebotomist and also working with Wildlife Victoria, an Australian wildlife rescue organization.

 When Velina is not at a Vet clinic or teaching at CATO you can find her travelling and actively pursue stand-up comedy.
 Her experience working in other parts of the world include New York City, Los Angeles and Vancouver; this gives her a global perspective in the animal industry which she loves to share with students, coupled with her humour.